 If it's after Labor Day does that mean it's pumpkin spice season now?
 Asking for a friend...But seriously, I have a new recipe that you're going to want to eat year round.
 These pumpkin banana muffins have the best of pumpkin spice and banana bread all rolled into one.
 And if you're thinking it's an unusual combo, let me assure you it is so delicious.
 Both pumpkin and bananas go so well with the typical fall spices - cinnamon, nutmeg, allspice, ginger - that they are actually a great pairing.

 These muffins are so soft and moist, with huge domed muffin tops just like you would see in a bakery.
 Plus they freeze well if you want to eat some now and same the rest for later.

 If you're looking for more gluten free breakfast recipes, you've come to the right place.
-I love making special breakfast treats for my family and pumpkin season is no exception - like my pumpkin pecan pancakes or our favorite gluten free pumpkin muffins.
+I love making special breakfast treats for my family and pumpkin season is no exception - like my pumpkin pecan pancakes, this great pumpkin spice coffee cake (which is perfect for brunch) or our favorite gluten free pumpkin muffins.